mtlynch/mtlynch.io/content/posts/digitizing/index.md

     * Who's in the video?
     * When was it recorded?
     * Is this video good?
 I tag my favorite clips "best of"
+* Try getting to an end-to-end solution as soon as possible.
+  * I wish I had started with a single tape and then did the work necessary to share that rather than digitize, edit, and share, then have to keep jumping back to earlier stages when I found mistakes later on.
 * Make a montage!
   * Slow show is great.
 I discovered this by mistake.
   * Montages are all about the music.
 "Slow Show" by whoever is amazing for montages and nobody knows.